astrellon/lysithea-vm/ts/README.md

 **Note!** This does mean that anything known at assembler time is baked in and changing those values at run time will not be seen!
 You cannot change the value of `seed` for example if it is known at assembler time.
 To do that sort of thing you can simply leave it out of the assembler's `builtinScope`.

+Both these tables leave out the operators for calling `isDefined` and `isBuiltin` for brevity and they are the same between both tables.

 | Operator | Argument | Current Stack |
 | -------- | -------- | --- |